slz4025/mini-suite/README.md

 Each tool runs as a web application so it can be used on any standard operating system.
 It uses HTML/CSS that I would expect to be compatible with most browsers.

-I'm testing this with [qutebrowser](https://www.qutebrowser.org/) on [OpenBSD 7.3](https://www.openbsd.org/73.html) and Firefox on MacOS.
+I'm testing this with Firefox and [qutebrowser](https://www.qutebrowser.org/) on [OpenBSD 7.3](https://www.openbsd.org/73.html) and Firefox on MacOS.
+The tools offer key shortcuts which can be pressed with the Ctrl or Meta key.
+Note that because qutebrowser is modal, the key shortcuts will not work.

 The server is written in [Python 3.10](https://www.python.org/downloads/release/python-3100/) using [flask](https://flask.palletsprojects.com/en/3.0.x/).
 The frontend has some JavaScript and communicates with the backend using [htmx](https://htmx.org/).